gajendersingh1982/service-setup/README.md

 ## Third-Step:
 - Move into packer folder to build our golden AMI's.(packer build can be ran in local machine) -- packer build batch.json
--Transfer "was.json" file to your application code folder(your app repo) so that you can execute in later stage(in Fifth step as "- packer build was.json" )
+- Transfer "was.json" file to your application code folder(your app repo) so that you can execute in later stage(in Fifth step as "- packer build was.json" )

 ## Fourth-Step:
 As a fourth step, we will execute "batch" folder, which creates our jenkins-batch server